mrsurajtripathi/aws/awsq-2.md

 - C. Use an S3 Lifecycle policy to transition the records from S3 Standard to S3 Glacier Deep Archive after 1 year.
 Use S3 Object Lock in compliance mode for a period of 10 years.
 - D. Use an S3 Lifecycle policy to transition the records from S3 Standard to S3 One Zone-Infrequent Access (S3 One Zone-IA) after 1 year.
 Use S3 Object Lock in governance mode for a period of 10 years.

->***A company runs multiple Windows workloads on AWS.
+>***(54) A company runs multiple Windows workloads on AWS.
 The company's employees use Windows file shares that are hosted on two Amazon EC2 instances.
 The file shares synchronize data between themselves and maintain duplicate copies.
 The company wants a highly available and durable storage solution that preserves how users currently access the files.
 What should a solutions architect do to meet these requirements?***

 - A. Migrate all the data to Amazon S3.
 Set up IAM authentication for users to access files.